Hannibal's crossing of the Alps: Preparations

 Hannibal, aware of the situation, sent a number of embassies to the Gallic tribes in the Po valley.
-In 220 BC, he had begun to communicate intimately with the Padane Gauls (called the "Padane Gauls" because the Po in this era was called the "Padus" by the Romans), and these embassies brought with them offers of money, food and guides to the Carthaginian.
+In 220 BC, he had begun to communicate intimately with the Padane Gauls, so called because the Po in this era was called the "Padus" by the Romans, and these embassies brought with them offers of money, food and guides to the Carthaginians.

-This mission had the specific aim of establishing a safe place for Hannibal to debouch from the Alps into the Po valley.
+This mission had the specific aim of establishing a safe place for Hannibal to debouch from the Alps into the Po Valley.
 Hannibal did not know a great deal about the Alps, but he knew enough to know that it was going to be a difficult march.
 He had some scouts give him reports concerning this mountain chain, and he received reports of the difficulties to be encountered there from the Gauls themselves.
-He did not desire to cross this rugged mountain chain and to descend into the Po valley with exhausted troops only to have to fight a battle.
+He did not desire to cross this rugged mountain chain and to descend into the Po Valley with exhausted troops only to have to fight a battle.

 Hannibal knew enough about the Alps to know in particular that the descent was steeper than the ascent into the Alps.
 This was one of the reasons he wanted to have allies into whose territory he could march.